ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 This document discusses:

-- The several types of gateways
+- The several types of gateways.
-- Gateway role in the use of IPFS
+- Gateway role in the use of IPFS.
-- Appropriate situations for the use of gateways
+- Appropriate situations for the use of gateways.
-- Situations when you should avoid the use of gateways
+- Situations when you should avoid the use of gateways.
-- Implementation guidelines
+- Implementation guidelines.

 You should read this document if you want to:

-- Understand, at a conceptual level, how gateways fit into the overall use of IPFS
+- Understand, at a conceptual level, how gateways fit into the overall use of IPFS.
-- Decide whether and what type of gateways to employ for your use case
+- Decide whether and what type of gateways to employ for your use case.
-- Understand, at a conceptual level, how to deploy gateways for your use case
+- Understand, at a conceptual level, how to deploy gateways for your use case.

 ## Overview